realitydeslab/.github/profile/README.md

 ## More than just hardware

-Our team embodies the roles of MR researchers, educators, and creators, positioning us precisely as the intended users for HoloKit.
-We delve beyond just hardware, continuously exploring and pioneering creative paradigms in MR leveraging HoloKit.
+Our team is a blend of MR researchers, educators, and creators, making us the quintessential users of HoloKit.
+Going beyond mere hardware, we are constantly at the forefront of experimenting and pioneering new creative paradigms in MR by leveraging HoloKit.
+By open-sourcing the majority of our innovations, we aim to inspire and usher more people into the expansive realms of mixed reality, promoting a culture of openness and shared creativity.

-* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
+* [Multiplayer Onsite Fighting Arena (MOFA)](https://mofa.ar) is a co-located multiplayer MR game framework for casting magic spells, in which we explored paradigms of competitive, cooperative, asymmetric mixed reality game design strategies.
 Awarded as the best interactivity demo in CHI 2023 and honorable mention in best demo in ISMAR 2023, and Flow Hackathon.
+* [Apple Multipeer Connectivity Unity plugin](https://github.com/holoi/apple-multipeer-connectivity-unity-plugin) is a Unity Netcode Transport plugin for Apple Multipeer Connectivity (the tech behind famous, Airdrop) tailored for co-located multiplayer MR game to establish the low latency local networking.
+A specialized version of this plugin was also merged in [Unity's Multiplayer Community Contributions](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity).

-* We open-sourced sample creative projects for your inspirations.
+* We created sample multiplayer boilerplate for quick kickstarting your multiplayer MR project.
-  * [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in fixed scenarios (pre-scan required)
+  * [HoloKit x Immersal Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for co-located multiplayer in fixed scenes (pre-scan required)
-  * [HoloKit x InstantColocation Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for multiplayer in ad-hoc scenarios (pre-scan not required)
+  * [HoloKit x InstantColocation Multiplayer Boilerplate](https://github.com/holoi/immersal-holokit-samples) for co-located multiplayer in ad-hoc scenes (pre-scan not required)

+* We open-sourced our explorative MR creative projects for your inspirations.
+ * [Zuzaland](https://github.com/holoi/zuzaland), An innovative experiment aimed at constructing mixed reality monuments for the Network State, recognized and awarded at the hackathon in [Zuzalu](https://zuzalu.city), the world’s first pop-up city founded by [Vitalik Buterin](https://www.palladiummag.com/2023/10/06/why-i-built-zuzalu/).
+ * [Becoming Bats](https://github.com/holoi/ultrasound-of-bats), an experiment enabling users to mimic bats by casting their voices as ultrasound waves, which are visually transported and reflected onto real-world surfaces through mixed reality.
+ * [Talking Olaf](https://github.com/holoi/talking-olaf), a mixed reality experiment that allows users to engage in real-time conversations with Olaf, a beloved Disney character, by utilizing ChatGPT, Voice Recognition, and Artificial Voice Generation technologies.